gve-sw/gve_devnet_meraki_mv_offline_debugger/README.md

 ngrok http 80
 ```

 **Note:** It's recommend to use port 443 for secure communication (if not using Ngrok).
-Refer to this [guide](https://faun.pub/setting-up-ssl-certificates-for-nginx-in-docker-environ-e7eec5ebb418) to see how to enable SSL on Nginx.
+Refer to this [guide](https://mindsers.blog/en/post/https-using-nginx-certbot-docker/) to see how to enable SSL on Nginx (in docker) using Let's Encrypt.
+Change the relevant sections of `docker-compose.yml` and the `nginx/conf/default.conf` based on the guide.

 #### Meraki Alerts
 In order to generate webhooks for the Meraki Alerts this code is written to create tickets for, follow these steps: